toubkal winter sun rising over a ridgeline

 Pre-trek briefing

-A pre-trek briefing will be held at 7pm on the evening of Day 1 in your hotel foyer in Marrakesh and we strongly recommend that you book a flight that arrives in time for you to attend the briefing.
+A pre-trek briefing will be held at 7pm on the evening of Day 1 in the foyer of your Riad in Marrakesh and we strongly recommend that you book a flight that arrives in time for you to attend the briefing.
 If you should arrive on a later flight, you will be given the full briefing the next morning before you set off on your trek.

 Budget & change